Skip to main content

 • Exit temperature (Kelvin, degrees Celsius), % oxygen, % moisture and pressure (Kpa).

-• Efflux velocity or flow rate (actual) (Metres per second or Cubic metres per hour).
+• Efflux velocity or flow rate (at both the lowest and highest velocities associated with normal operation)(metres per second or cubic metres per hour).

 • Emission concentrations (Milligrams per cubic metre).